 Last year I decided I needed to throw myself into learning what I could about what fertility I had left and I started to eat and live better than before.
-In September, 2014, we did our first IVF cycle, actually ICSI, and two beautiful embryos were implanted three days later.
-Sadly, although not surprisingly, the cycle was unsuccessful.
+In September, 2014, we did our first IVF cycle, actually ICSI, and two beautiful embryos were inserted three days later.
+Sadly, although not surprisingly, they never implanted and the cycle was unsuccessful.

 So far this year, I have thrown myself into losing weight.
 We will cycle again, I think, although as my age creeps ever upward I find myself wondering about all those other options available, options like IVF with donor eggs, and so on.

 Long term TTC is hard.
 Long term TTC in your 40s is the most difficult thing I have ever experienced.

 As the years hurtle by, it is literally terrifying.
 If you are going through it, whether you are 25 or 45, my heart goes out to you.
 I hope I can support you in some way, just as people have supported me.